 Mendeley is afree citation management toolthat consists of a website, browser extension and desktop application (which can be synced across devices & with website).

-Zotero is a a free citation management tool that consists of a website, browser extension or bookmarklet, and desktop application (which can be synced across devices & with website).
+Zotero is a a free citation management tool that consists of a website, browser extension and desktop application (which can be synced across devices & with website).

-Guides for each of these citation managers [linked above and in the left navigation pane] are also available to help you through the process of setting up a citation management system, adding references to it from a database, and using it with MS Word to format your bibliography.
+Guides for each of these citation managers [linked above] are also available to help you through the process of setting up a citation management system, adding references to it from a database, and using it with MS Word to format your bibliography.